 DETAILS

-Renowned for its idyllic countryside and stunning coastline, the picturesque South of England is peppered with spectacular estates.
-Here we uncover captivating stories and treasures contained within properties such as impressive Polesden Lacey and opulent Petworth House.
-We combine these fascinating discoveries with a trip to the Isle of Wight, a delightful holiday destination popularized in Victorian times.
-Here we delve into the history of the ‘Garden Isle’ with visits to some of the island’s finest properties including Osborne House, the Italianate seaside retreat of Queen Victoria.
+Renowned for its idyllic countryside and stunning coastline, the picturesque South of England is peppered with spectacular estates and unique homes.
+Here we uncover captivating stories and antique gems contained within properties such as the impressive Polesden Lacey and opulent Petworth House, which is home to the National Trust’s finest collection of art and sculptures.
+We combine these fascinating discoveries with a trip to the delightful Isle of Wight, where we delve into the history of the “Garden Isle” with visits to some of the island’s finest treasures including Osborne House, the Italianate seaside retreat of Queen Victoria.

 No single supplement – very limited availability!